agivney/simplebase/Readme.md

 }

 ```
 This latest release adds some minor breaking changes but I considered them important.
-The first is that file locking has been introduced for saves, this means the fs2 crate is now used.
+The first is that file locking has been introduced for reading and saving, this means the fs2 crate is now used.
+I also added a hammer test, that hammers the database with 50 saves running on 2 threads simultanously (I tested it with 500 saves on my own computer on 2 simultaneous tests) to make sure the file locking is effective and that no database corruption was occuring under threaded conditions.
+It passes.

 The second is that if a database.get_record(23423) is made, and the record does not exist, a "None" is now returned instead of an empty string.
 I also added a few more functions to the test suite.

 ### License